BrightProgrammer7/autogpt-arena-hacks/README.md

-# Short-term TODO
-So we have 3 weeks left.
-Lets get to work.

-## Requirements

-Everyone has had a chance to poke around the materials and tools available.
-So lets iron out the plan.
-We need a list of requirements for the project.
-These are the boxes that have to be ticked for the hack a thon.

--   Scrape and Synthesize
--   Data Mastery
--   Coding Excellence
--   Open-ended Agent Protocol

-We want to make sure we hit all the sponsors.

-- AutoGPT
-- Weviate
-- Chroma
-- MetaGPT

-## Ideas

-### Tonic's

-Multi agent orchestration
-Code stuff
-Agent flow
-Tree of thought
-Add function calls
-Rework the engine
-UI
-Multi media in
-Multi media out

-### Bako

-Build a set of agents using modular tools, then break the agents down and let the orchestration model build new agents from pool of tools and preconstructed agents.
-I am going to focus on building a agent piloted web scraper that can collect data on a topic and generate a data set.
-This knocks out a bunch of sponsors and categories in one shot.
-I will make sure to keep it modular.

-### Tooling

-We are considering our tooling.
-The back end probably will be mostly in python and we are considering gradio or nextjs for the front end.
-We'd love thoughts and ideas on this.

-### You Ideas

-Comment on this to throw in your thoughts and ideas.
-Nothing is set in stone, we are still at the planning stage so dont be afraid to throw out ideas.
-Everything should be thrown at the walls and we'll see what sticks.
+## 🚀 Short-term TODO - Let's Hack Away! 🚀
+Hey there, amazing hackers! 🌟 It's time to dive into the exciting world of AutoGPT and set our plans in stone.
+We need to outline the project's requirements that are essential for this epic hackathon adventure.
+Here are the key boxes you need to tick for success:

+📦 Scrape and Synthesize
+📊 Data Mastery
+💻 Coding Excellence
+🌐 Open-ended Agent Protocol

+## 📋 Requirements
+🌟 Clone AutoGPT 🌟
+Start by cloning the AutoGPT repo - it's your ticket to success! 🚀 You'll get an amazing boilerplate that plays nicely with the benchmark, AutoGPT's user-friendly interface, and a bunch of monitoring and logging tools to supercharge your development journey.
+Let's get started!

+## 📈 Benchmarking & Leaderboard 📈
+As you forge ahead, constantly test your agent's performance against the benchmark.
+Our hackathon will be judged primarily based on these benchmarks.
+But guess what?
+We also have some awesome human judges ready to assess your brilliance when needed. 🧠💡 So show us what you've got, rockstars!

+#### 🌟 General Challenge 🌟
+💰 Prize: $15,000 Cash Prize 💰

+The top-performing generalist agent will earn the prestigious title of the primary AutoGPT in our repository.
+Break all the boundaries, exceed those benchmarks, and let your excellence shine without any restrictions!

+#### 💥 Scrape and Synthesize 💥
+💰 Prize: $3,500 💰

+Your mission, should you choose to accept it: extract data from the web and create datasets, summaries, and plans as requested.
+Can you handle the challenge?

+#### 📊 Data Mastery 📊
+💰 Prize: $3,500 💰

+Become a data wizard by performing essential data science tasks like imputation, labeling, and sorting.
+Show us your data manipulation skills!

+#### 🚀 Coding Excellence 🚀
+💰 Prizes: 🥇 1st Place - $4,000 🥈 2nd Place - $1,000

+Master the art of coding by crafting functions, CLI games, password shorteners, web servers, and more.
+Code like there's no tomorrow!

+##### 🌐 Open-ended Agent Protocol 🌐
+💰 Prize: $3,000 💰

+Get creative beyond the listed challenges while sticking to the agent protocol.
+Don't forget to provide a comprehensive demo video because this category is evaluated subjectively. 📽️🎉

+## 💡 Ideas
+🌐 Multi-Agent Orchestration
+📜 Produce Code
+👥 Multiple Agents
+🌳 New Tree of Thought
+📞 Add Function Calls
+🔧 Rework the Engine
+🛠️ Multiple Tools / Focus on Scraping
+🖼️ UI: Multi-Media In, Multi-Media Out

+### 🛠️ Tooling
+We're currently brainstorming our tooling options.
+The backend is leaning towards Python, and we're considering using Gradio or Next.js for the frontend.
+We'd love to hear your thoughts and ideas on this! 💡🔨

+### 💬 Your Ideas
+Don't hold back! 💭 Share your thoughts and ideas in the comments below.
+We're in the planning stage, and nothing is set in stone.
+Throw all your ideas at the wall, and let's see what sticks! 🧙‍♂️🧙‍♀️ Let's make this hackathon legendary! 🚀💥